nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to create a reminder about a contact
 2. NetBook validates the input from the user
 3. NetBook creates the given reminder
-4. NetBook displays the remark in the GUI
+4. NetBook displays the reminder in the GUI

 Use case ends.

 **Extensions**

 * 2a.
 Invalid index number
     * 2a1.
-NetBook displays an error message stating that the given index is invalid
+NetBook displays an error message
     * 2a2.
 User re-enters delete command with valid index
     * 2a3.
 Steps 2a1 and 2a2 are repeated until the information entered is valid
     * **Use case resumes from Step 3**